 Kathryn J. Edin

-I am the Bloomberg Distinguished Professor in the Department of Sociology, Zanvyl Krieger School of Arts and Sciences and Department of Population, Family, and Reproductive Health, Bloomberg School of Public Health.
-I received my Ph.D. in sociology from Northwestern University in 1991 and I have also taught at Rutgers University, Northwestern University, the University of Pennsylvania, and, most recently, Harvard University as a Professor of Public Policy and Management at the Harvard Kennedy School and chair of their Multidisciplinary Program in Inequality and Social Policy.
-I am a Trustee of the Russell Sage Foundation.
-I am a founding member of the MacArthur Foundation-funded Network on Housing and Families with Young Children and a past member of the MacArthur Network on the Family and the Economy.
-In 2014 I became a member of the National Academy of Sciences and the American Academy of Political and Social Sciences.
-I live in Baltimore with my husband Tim, and I have two daughters, Kaitlin and Marisa.
+I am Professor of Sociology and Public Affairs at Princeton University’s Woodrow Wilson School.
+I received my Ph.D. in Sociology from Northwestern University in 1991 and I have also taught at Rutgers University, Northwestern University, the University of Pennsylvania, Harvard University and Johns Hopkins University.
+As one of the nation’s leading poverty researchers—working in the domains of welfare and low-wage work, family life, and neighborhood contexts, through direct, in-depth observations—I have authored eight books and some 60 journal articles.
+I am Co-Director of The Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) at Princeton University.
+I serve as a Trustee of the Russell Sage Foundation, a founding member of the MacArthur Foundation-funded Network on Housing and Families with Young Children, and was elected to the National Academy of Sciences, the American Academy of Political and Social Sciences, and the National Academy of Social Insurance.
+I live in Trenton and Baltimore with my husband, Tim, and I have two daughters, Kaitlin and Marisa.

 H. Luke Shaefer